nikitavoloboev/data/focusing/rules.md

 - Don't abbreviate folders and files.
 Unless it is really clear what abbreviation means.
 - Add links to headings that link to the description of what my wiki article is actually about.

+## Git
+- Always initialise new projects with Git.
+- Do atomic commits and write [proper appropriate commit messages](https://chris.beams.io/posts/git-commit/).
+- Start commits uppercased and prefix them with an action (Add/Remove/Fix/Update).
+Use [imperative tense](https://pbs.twimg.com/media/DBPQbTrXkAA4v-H.jpg).
+	- On larger projects, prefix commits by scope for easier search and index.
+- Don't use emojis in commit messages.
+- Commit changes and push before making a release.
+This way the commits come bundled together with release as change log.
+- When making changes to other projects, respect their Git workflow and commit style.

 ## GitHub
 - Add appropriate topics to each repo.
 Add the languages used in the repo as topics.
 - Make many experiments and share them.